Felipemantilla01/javascript-algorithms-and-data-structures/readme.md

 2. Variable assigments is constant
 3. accessing elements in an array (by index) or object (by key) is constant
 4. in a loop, the complexity is the length of the loop times the complexity of whatever happens inside of the loop

+# Space Complexity
+Space of memory used only taking into account the algorithm

+## Rules of Thumb

+- Most primitives (booleans, numbers, undefined, null) are constant space
+- Strings require O(n) space (where n is the string length)
+- Reference types are generally O(n), where n is the length (for arrays) or the number of keys (for objects)